tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/README.md

 The laptop can be disconnected from the Jetson Xavier.
 The data obtained from the test will help to calculate the mAP(Mean Average Precision) score based on the IoU of the predicted bounding boxes of the trained neural network.

 Thermal Camera and Jetson Xavier can be unscrewed and detached from the mounting.
 Jetson Xavier is used to optimise the frozen inference graphs offline obtained after training the neural network.

+The link provided above in the section Post process analysis will give you more insights above test went on the day.